-In relation to the DB Section, the Trustee expects all its investment managers to practice good stewardship and to exercise influence wherever possible.
+These stewardship priorities were communicated to the Plan's investment managers in Q3 2023, along with the Trustee expectation of all its investment managers to practice good stewardship and to exercise influence wherever possible.
 It is the Trustee's preference to only appoint managers with strong stewardship policies and processes.
 It notes that as the DB Section assets are fixed income in nature, there are typically no voting rights attached to the investments.